dblume/interrobang/README.md

 First, familiarize yourself with [Chrome AddOn development](https://developer.chrome.com/extensions/getstarted).

 Run `make` to put the distributable files into the dist folder and [zip the folder for you](https://developer.chrome.com/webstore/get_started_simple#step5).
+Test at `chrome://extensions` by clicking "Load unpacked" and selecting the dist folder.
+Use the zip file when publishing.

 Finally, when you're ready to publish your own AddOn, [publish it at the Chrome Store Dashboard](https://chrome.google.com/webstore/developer/dashboard).